appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/meta-data-information.md

 - **What’s New**: Describe what’s new in this version of your app, such as new features, improvements, and bug fixes.

 :::info What’s New Field
 Please note, this field is constantly visible on Appcircle.
-However, on App Store Connect, it will only appear when a new version is released.
-For this reason, if you are not going to release a new version, you may not see the information you enter here on App Store Connect.
+However, on App Store Connect, it will **only** appear when a new version is **released**.
+For this reason, if you are not going to release a **new version**, you may not see the information you enter here on **App Store Connect**.
 :::

 - **Name**: The name of your app as it will appear on the App Store.